Search for Past Stellar Encounters and the Origin of 3I/ATLAS: Discussion and Conclusion

 Our Gaia‑based search yields 25 close encounters, but their high relative speeds preclude a robust host‑star association.
 We divide the 25 stars into 20 single encounters and 3 binary encounter systems.
 An M-dwarf binary exerts the strongest gravitational scattering effect on 3I/ATLAS, with the barycentric median encounter distance of $0.242^{+0.089}_{-0.084}$ pc and the median encounter speed of $28.39^{+0.67}_{-0.67}\,\mathrm{km\,s^{-1}}$.
 Both components of this binary show $g$ values that are an order of magnitude larger than those of any other candidate encounter, indicating that the system can exert the strongest gravitational perturbations on 3I/ATLAS.
 Although existing ejection mechanisms struggle to account for the very high ejection velocity of 3I/ATLAS, binaries provide additional dynamical pathways.

 To clarify the magnitude of encounter perturbations to 3I/ATLAS, we use an analytic impulse model to calculate the deflection angle of G 137-55.
 Even though G 137-55 yields the largest significance of perturbation $g$, the resulting deflection angle is only a few arcseconds.
 The current precision of star astrometry and radial velocity contributes much more uncertainty than scattering with the stars, especially when the encounter time $|t^{\mathrm{}}_{\mathrm{enc}}|$ is large.
 On Gyr timescales, the cumulative encounter-driven changes in both speed and direction are found to be very weak for 3I/ATLAS's current speed.
+These considerations likewise support using nonlinear orbit integrations in a smooth galactic potential as a sufficiently accurate alternative to, in principle, full $N$-body modeling with stars and the galactic potential.
+At the million-body level, such $N$-body calculations are computationally prohibitive for our used time steps.
+On a 100 Myr timescale, impulses from close encounters and second-order star–star terms produce only negligible perturbations to the trajectory of 3I/ATLAS.

+On a 100 Myr timescale, we adopt a static galactic potential.
+The Sun’s orbital period is around 220 Myr, and key time-dependent drivers evolve on longer or comparable scales.
+For example the vertical phase-mixing timescale associated with the Gaia phase spiral is approximately 0.3 to 0.9 Gyr \citep{grand2012dynamics,hunt2018transient,reid2019trigonometric}.
+Therefore, treating the potential as approximately time-independent on this timescale is a common approximation.
 Using empirical fits to the velocity dispersions of thin-disk and thick-disk stellar populations, the velocity of 3I/ATLAS is far more probable under the thin-disk distribution.
 Moreover, because thin-disk stars dominate the local number density serving as a natural prior, the posterior probability that 3I/ATLAS is ejected from the thin disk is further enhanced.